stanicm/mercury-assistant/README.md

 # Mercury AI Assistant

-Mercury is an AI assistant built using the NVIDIA AIQ Toolkit, NVIDIA RAG Blueprint, NVIDIA RIVA and running NVIDIA NIM-deployed models that combines multiple frameworks (LangChain, LlamaIndex, and Haystack) to provide a versatile prototyping/learning platform.
+Mercury is an AI assistant built using the NVIDIA AIQ Toolkit, NVIDIA RAG Blueprint*, NVIDIA RIVA and running NVIDIA NIM-deployed models that combines multiple frameworks (LangChain, LlamaIndex, and Haystack) to provide a versatile prototyping/learning platform.
 It consists of two main components that can be used independently or together:

 1. **Mercury Agent**: An agentic backend system (based on NVIDIA's Agent Intelligence Toolkit) that provides:
    - Wikipedia-based research capabilities